TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 2/Nehemiah 2.17.md

 ---

-Then said I unto them, Ye see the evil case that we are in, how Jerusalem lieth waste, and the gates thereof are burned with fire: come, and let us build up the wall of Jerusalem, that we be no more a reproach.
+Then I said to them, "You see the evil case that we are in, how Jerusalem lies waste, and its gates are burned with fire.
+Come, let us build up the wall of Jerusalem, that we won't be disgraced."